thanks4opensource/regbits/README.md

         SERIAL2->CONFIG = SERIAL_CONFIG_ENABLE;

-**regbits** could be enhanced to allow defining the various register/bit behaviors, and use this information to chose, in a type-aware manner, the appropriate technique for accessing registers/bits, and/or disallow (compile-time error) incorrect usage such as writing to a read-only register/bit.
+Regbits could be enhanced to allow defining the various register/bit behaviors, and use this information to chose, in a type-aware manner, the appropriate technique for accessing registers/bits, and/or disallow (compile-time error) incorrect usage such as writing to a read-only register/bit.